-This is important because setting goals and targets can help you measure how you are progressing, and if you are actually progressing in the right direction.
+This is important, because setting goals and targets can help you measure how you are progressing, and if you are actually progressing in the right direction.

 Setting goals by first calculating your ideal body weight is an excellent place to start.

-Fortunately setting your weight loss goals no longer has to be a random game.
+Setting your weight loss goals no longer has to be a random game.

-There is a way to calculate your ideal weight and a healthy and obtainable weight loss goal.
+Fortunately, there is a way to calculate your ideal weight and a healthy and obtainable weight loss goal.

-But to be honest, I hate the BMI index.
+However, to be honest, I hate the BMI index.

 Most athletes would be considered overweight since BMI does not decipher between lean body mass and stored body fat.

 If you have a lean and muscular build like I do, BMI calculations are not the best indicator of your ideal body weight.

 In my opinion, calculating your body fat percentage is a better calculation for your ideal body weight.